vguillou/polymer-0.5-sample-webapp/README.md

-# A Polymer-based single page Web App
+# A Polymer-based, single-page sample Web App

 _(Work in progress !)_